Hi Treats for Chickens community, it's me, Dawn!

 Nuts: Nuts do contain some saturated fats, so don’t feed too many.
 They are high in omega fats so that’s good.
 Rough chop nuts prior to feeding.
 Never feed moldy nuts to chickens as the mold causes respiratory problems.

-Oatmeal: Warm oatmeal mixed with a bit of sugar free and plain yogurt and or Cluck Yea is a great treat for a cold winter day.
+Oatmeal: Warm oatmeal mixed with a bit of sugar free and plain yogurt and or certified organic Cluck Yea is a great treat for a cold winter day.

 Oats: Yes.
 They can eat raw or cooked oats.
 Some research indicates that oats fed to pullets helps to reduce feather picking.
 Oats contain vitamins and minerals also some protein.
 We include certified organic rolled oats in Cluck Yea.